waldnzwrld/yarns-loom/yarns/MANUAL.md

 ### Amplitude dynamics: ADSR envelopes (with velocity modulation) and tremolo
 - Configured via the `▽A (AMPLITUDE MENU)`
+- Tremolo can be applied to envelope and oscillator
+  - Tremolo uses the same LFO frequency as vibrato
+  - `TR (TREMOLO DEPTH)` sets the amount of tremolo
+  - `TS (TREMOLO SHAPE)` applies a waveshaper to the LFO (triangle, down saw, up saw, square)
 - ADSR envelope with velocity modulation
   - Envelope controls voice amplitude when the `OSCILLATOR MODE` is `ENVELOPED`
   - Envelope is available as an assignable CV output (`ENVELOPE`) in all layouts
-  - Peak attack amplitude can be velocity-scaled via `PV (PEAK MOD VEL)`
+  - Peak attack amplitude can be velocity-scaled via `PV (PEAK VEL MOD)`
     - Positive values = damp on low velocity, negative values = damp on high velocity
   - The envelope's segments and their sensitivity to velocity are set by `ATTACK TIME INIT`, `ATTACK TIME MOD`, etc.
     - Segment times range from 1 ms (2 ticks) to 5 seconds
-- Tremolo can be applied to envelope and oscillator
-  - Tremolo uses the same LFO speed as vibrato
-  - `TR (TREMOLO DEPTH)` sets the amount of tremolo
-  - `TS (TREMOLO SHAPE)` applies a waveshaper to the LFO (triangle, down saw, up saw, square)

 # Sequencer